Skip to content

 The HelmRelease

-This Flux resource handles the actual Helm chart deployment.
+This Flux resource manages the actual Helm chart deployment.

 kubectl get HelmRelease